Dan L Duncan Comprehensive Cancer Center

 Clinical/Translational Leader: Carlos Ramos M.D.

-Basic and translational researchers are identifying new targets for immunotherapy, optimizing presentation of weak tumor antigens to the immune system and developing strategies to overcome tumor evasion mechanisms.
-Our translational investigators are moving cell and gene based therapies from the bench to the bedside in a series of small-scale iterative laboratory-clinical-laboratory protocols, and are also developing pivotal later phase clinical trials.
-Major accomplishments include the demonstration of activity of virus specific cytotoxic T lymphocytes in virus-associated cancers and studies showing the anti-tumor activity of genetically modified T cells in subjects with neuroblastoma and lymphoma.
+Basic and translational researchers in this theme are identifying new targets for immunotherapy in various cancers, using tumor antigens to prompt the body's own immune response and developing strategies that overcome tumor evasion mechanisms to immunotherapy.
+Our translational investigators are moving cell and gene-based therapies from the bench to the bedside in a series of small-scale, iterative laboratory-clinical laboratory protocols, and are also developing pivotal later phase clinical trials.
+Major accomplishments include mapping the activity of virus-specific cytotoxic T lymphocytes (immune cells) in virus-associated cancers and studies showing the anti-tumor activity of genetically modified T cells in subjects with neuroblastoma, lymphoma, leukemia, and liver cancer.

 Selected Recent Publications